chivicoko/alx-pre_course/README.md

 My first readme
-- Updating this file for ALX
+- Updating this file for ALX.